Is it worth revisiting the stylish world of the Phantom Thieves with Persona 5 Royal?

 Enough about graphics and open-world environmental changes.
-Onto cutscenes and new dialogues.
+Onto Persona 5 Royal exclusive cutscenes and new dialogues.

-Outside of that, though, I haven’t yet encountered anything that feels markedly new.
-In fact, I originally though the cutscene depicting the discovery of Kamoshida’s Palace had new cuts added to it.
-On comparison with the original version, that was not the case.
+Outside of that, though, I haven’t encountered anything that feels markedly new.
+In fact, I originally thought the cutscene depicting the discovery of Kamoshida’s Palace had new cuts added to it.
+On comparison with the original version, I discovered that was not the case.
 I guess I have to wait for new events and districts to see the new cutscenes.

-The flashy introduction of one of the new characters during the opening casino sequence was also very attention-grabbing.
-I’m definitely intrigued by the question: who on earth is this girl?
+The flashy introduction of a new character during the opening casino sequence was also very attention-grabbing.
+I’m confronted with the question: who on earth is this girl?
 More importantly, will I still choose Makoto as my waifu with this character in the picture?!

-The above considered, well, I wouldn’t hide that my interest is waning with every fight.
+The above said, I have to highlight that my interest is waning with every fight.
 After all, I did play the original game twice, clocking near 150 hours in those two adventures.

-At the moment, I believe this will be so.
+At the moment, I kinda believe this will be so.

 Update: April 16, 2020

 I haven’t much chance, or mood, to fully delve into the game.
-But since the above post, my experience with P5 Royal have uniformly been positively.
+But since the above post, my experience with P5 Royal has uniformly been positive.

 1. I Gave My Memory Too Much Credit

-I thought I remember the game well but that turned out to hardly be the case.
-Unsure whether dialogues have been reworked or improved, but whatever I’ve read to date felt fresh and hilarious.
+I thought I remembered the original game well but that turned out to hardly be the case.
+Not too sure whether dialogues have been reworked or improved, but whatever I’ve read to date felt fresh and hilarious.
 At the moment, I’ve really looking forward to revisiting all of these “exchanges.”